Docents

 Kristine is a fabulous young talent in Jazz singing and especially in Jazz improvisations.
 She interprets songs in her own fantastic way.
 Music examples of Kristine’s singing and of her great capabilities for improvisation, see BaltosFavorite on jazzcats.
 Kristīne Liede started music while being very young.
 From classical piano to jazz vocals and composing- through this journey Kristīne has found inspiration to include music in her life every day.
 Parents – a composer and a pianist, made sure that music would always be around.
 Kristīne studied classical piano at Emīla Dārziņa music high school, after deciding to follow her dream of singing jazz in Riga Cathedral choir school.
 Higher education in music she obtained in Helsinki Sibelius academy and now continues her Master studies in Amsterdam Conservatory.
 Alongside studies, masterclasses and competitions performing live always has played the main role in Kristīnes life and the most cherished projects in recent years are: SHE’ART akapella quartet, LIEDE/BOHN DUO with double bass player Michael Bohn (Germany), DREAM TELLER singer/songwriter ensemble.
 Since Kristīne returned to Latvia she has gained pedagogical experience working with children in Montesori school and kindergarten and teaching ear training to high school students in Riga Cathedral choir school.Kristīnes aim is – to meet with motivated music enthusiasts and find a common language to discover secrets that music wants to tell us. 🙂 (see: Kristine Cirule on Instagram).

-Henrique Gomide (piano, percussion, arranger, composer)
+Henrique Gomide (piano, guitar, percussion, arranger, composer)

 Born in São Paulo in 1988, Henrique Gomide has a broad musical background.
 After graduating in Classical Piano at ULM and Universidade de São Paulo (USP), Gomide was granted a scholarship by the Royal Conservatory of The Hague (Netherlands) to pursue an MA in Jazz Piano, completing his degree in 2014.
 Currently residing in Cologne (Germany), he obtained a second master’s degree in Jazz Composition and Arrangement from the Hochschule für Musik und Tanz Köln in 2018, with a specialisation in Big Band Arranging.
 Since September 2023 Henrique is Professor for piano (Jazz/pop) at the ArtEZ University of Arts in Arnheim (Netherlands).
 Throughout his education, Gomide studied jazz piano with Geri Allen, Juraj Stanik, Michele Rosewoman, Oscar Perez, and classical piano with Hermes Jacchieri, José Eduardo Martins, Paulo Álvares and David Witten, among others. (see homepage Henrique Gomide).